mjamelle/Onebank/README.md

 # Onebank
-Project to show case differente SPARK integrations.
+Project to show case differente Cisco SPARK integrations for the finacial industry